-Both men and women aim at achieving parenthood in adult life.
+Both men and women aimed at achieving parenthood in adult life3.
 The failure to achieve this natural desire has been associated with anger, depression, anxiety, marital problems and feelings of worthlessness 3.
 Normal grief reaction is common among infertile women and may prolong into pathological or depressive disorder5.

 Depression is a mental illness characterized by low mood, loss of interest or pleasure in daily activities, feeling of guilt, low self worth, disturbed sleep, abnormal appetite, low energy and poor concentration 6.
-Proposed mechanism through which depression could directly affect infertility involve the physiology of the depressed state such as elevated prolactin levels, disruption of the hypothalamo-pituitary-adrenal axis, and regulation of luteinizing hormone (LH) that regulates ovulation3.
+Proposed mechanism through which depression could directly affect infertility involve the physiology of the depressed state such as elevated prolactin levels, disruption of the hypothalamo-pituitary-adrenal axis, and regulation of luteinizing hormone (LH)3.
+Since stress is also associated with similar physiological changes, there is the possibility that a history of high levels of cumulative stress associated with recurrent depression or anxiety may also be a causative factor3.